 Dr. Davenport has found that “disruptive behavior” in the classroom and at home is often related to trouble stopping and thinking.
 His STOP-THINK-GO approach is designed to help students recognize the cause/effect of their behavior and then make plans to address their impulsivity as outlined in the February 2013 edition of Attention magazine published by the leading authority on ADHD, Children and Adults with Attention Deficit/Hyperactivity Disorder (CHADD).

-For pre-kindergarten – 5th graders, “STOP-THINK-GO” is a research-based cognitive-behavioral approach designed to help improve impulse control in multiple situations including at home, in the classroom, on the playground, and at parties that is offered for either individual children and their families or in a group during the summer.
+For 5 to 10 year olds, “STOP-THINK-GO” is a research-based cognitive-behavioral approach designed to help improve impulse control in multiple situations including at home, in the classroom, on the playground, and at parties that is offered for either individual children and their families or in a group during the summer.

 Contact us today to learn how Dr. Davenport can help you and your child!